 Plots of 18 mm and 40 mm lenses, which are similar to the Leica Summilux-C lenses, are shown in Figure 1.
-Modern optical manufacturing technology can readily fabricate these optical compolain Neil on Designing Summilux-C Lenses (cont'd)
+Modern optical manufacturing technology can readily fabricate these optical components even given the level of intrinsic complexity.

+Iain Neil on Designing Summilux-C Lenses (cont'd)